 Just in time for the holidays I completed the above painting inspired by our grandchildren, who love to participate in daily work at our home in the country, digging potatoes, cleaning the greenhouse, taking care of the birds and animals, hauling firewood to the woodshed, and bringing it in to fill the stove.

-And to end this message I want to share how lucky I feel this year to have had my art selected to grace the 2015 season’s greeting card from AMI, the Association Montessori Internationale, in Amsterdam.
+To end this message I want to share how lucky I feel this year to have had my art selected to grace the 2015 season’s greeting card from AMI in Amsterdam.
 This card went out to thousands of people in 108 countries.
 Above you can see an image of the original painting and the AMI card.

 “It is absolutely certain that the secret of the future human power lies hidden within humanity as it develops — within young people. —Maria Montessori, Education and Peace